-- 1. The school year is divided into fall, spring and summer trimesters terms.
+- 1. The school year is divided into fall, spring and summer terms.
 Each semester term during: - a.
 OMS Years I and II have a designated number of Courses. - b.
-OMS Years III and IV have a designated number of Clinical Experiences(Clerkships) and Courses. - c.
-Each Course and Clinical Experience has an assigned number of semester instructional hours (or unit measure), as calculated by the Registrar. - 2.
-Student assessment during each Course can may consist of: - a.
-Learning Objective performance; and/or,. - b.
-Midterm exam, or in the case of an unusually long section, two (2) exams may be given in lieu of a midterm for longer courses; and/or, - c.
+OMS Years III and IV have a designated number of Clinical Experiences (Clerkships) and Courses. - c.
+Each Course and Clinical Experience has an assigned number of semester instructional hours (or unit measure). - 2.
+Student assessment during each Course may consist of: - a.
+Assignments and guizzes. - b.
+Midterm exam, or in the case of an unusually long section, two (2) exams may be given in lieu of a midterm forlonger courses; and/or, - c.
 Comprehensive final exam; and/or, - d.
-Lab practical's for Anatomy, CEPA and OMM as applicable; and/or, - e.
+Lab practicals for Anatomy, CEPA and OMM as applicable; and/or, - e.
 Objective Structured Clinical Examination (OSCE) patient interviews. - 3.
-Student assessment during each Clinical Experience can may consist of: - a.
-Learning Objective performance; and/or, - b.
-Comprehensive discipline exam; and/or, - c.
-End of the clerkship lab practical's as applicable; and/or, - d.
-Clinical Skills Assessment(s) (CSA) for CEPA and OMM as applicable; and/or.. - e.
-Objective Structured Clinical Examination (OSCE) patient interviews; and/or,. - f.
+Student assessment during each Clinical Experience may consist of: - a.
+Comprehensive discipline exam; and/or, - b.
+End of the clerkship lab practical's as applicable; and/or, - c.
+Clinical Skills Assessment(s) (CSA) for CEPA and OMM as applicable; and/or,. - d.
+Objective Structured Clinical Examination (OSCE) patient interviews; and/or,. - e.
 Preceptor End of Clerkship Evaluation. - 4.
 Students will receive a grade for each course.
 Points will be assigned for learning objective performance, case presentations, course midterm, the course final exam and laboratory practical examinations as applicable.
 A total percentage score for the course will be calculated.